Trams in Trenčianske Teplice: History

 The peculiarity of this track is that to this day, for example, the wooden masts on the traction line have been preserved.
 The track is oldest traction line in Central and Eastern Europe.

 Future

-Since the beginning of the 21st century, the whole system is constantly undermined by a possibly of decommissioning the line, which has so far been delayed.
+Since the beginning of the 21st century, the whole system is constantly undermined by the possibility of the line being decommissioned, which has so far been delayed.
 On 8 March 2013, the municipality of Trenčianska Teplá founded the non-profit organization Trenčianska Electric Railway, n.o.
 (TREŽ), which started to operate the same year.

 Only one nostalgic service a month operated up until 2015.
 By obtaining a license in the summer of 2015 and with the financial support of the Trenčín Self-Governing Region, TREŽ, n.o. in addition to nostalgic year-round rides, also launched regular summer weekend operation of the railway, with a connection to the train and bus connections.

 Rolling stock

 At present, the vehicle fleet consists of three electric motor wagons of the 411.9 series (former EMU 46.1).
 All wagons were produced in 1951 and 1952, but in the 1980s they underwent reconstruction, in which significant modifications were made.